List of active duty United States three-star officers

 Three-star reserve officers and the chief of the National Guard Bureau testify before the Senate Appropriations Subcommittee on Defense on 17 April 2018.

-There are currently 152 active-duty three-star officers in the uniformed services of the United States.
-There are 53 in the Army, 24 in the Marine Corps, 33 in the Navy, 33 in the Air Force, six in the Space Force, two in the Coast Guard, none in the Public Health Service Commissioned Corps, and one in the NOAA Commissioned Officer Corps.
+There are currently 164 active-duty three-star officers in the uniformed services of the United States.
+There are 55 in the Army, 28 in the Marine Corps, 32 in the Navy, 37 in the Air Force, six in the Space Force, four in the Coast Guard, none in the Public Health Service Commissioned Corps, and none in the NOAA Commissioned Officer Corps.